 {In this paper, we investigate these three issues by combining experimental observations and first principles calculations.
-We first show that different dynamics of spin fluctuations on Tb and on Mn plays the key role in the spin reorientation process.
-We then show that although Tb166 has a large intrinsic AHC, the separation of its intrinsic and extrinsic contributions is quite complex and in this scenario, spin dynamics is crucially important and should be taken into account in analyzing the AHC in $R$166 compounds.
-Our calculations show that the AHC in Tb166 results from a combination of many factors and states in different parts of the 3D BZ, rather than from one particular point in the BZ.
-We find that contrary to the ``zero model'', the near-Fermi DP in Tb166, while can still be, with some imagination, identified at the K-H line in the BZ, are highly dispersive; the band that generates the largest contribution to the AHC in our calculations is derived from Mn d$_{z^2-1}$ orbitals and is located around 1 eV above the Fermi level at K point and around 1 eV below it at H point.
-The two closest to the Fermi level DP at the K-point (see Ref. \cite{Ke} for a comprehensive discussion of high-symmetry DPs), at $\approx -50$ and $\approx +230$ meV, contribute basically nothing, nor does the DP identified in \cite{Yin2020}, which in the bulk is located at $\approx +700$ meV.
-A large contribution comes from where the Dirac lines cross the Fermi level (one for spin up and the other for spin-down), which occurs at $k_z\approx 0.25$ r.l.u. (reciprocal lattice units).
-Additionally, there are a number of accidental (some of them tilted) DPs near the Fermi level, which also contribute to the Berry curvature and Hall conductivity.
+First, we show that different dynamics of spin fluctuations on Tb and on Mn plays a key role in the spin reorientation process.
+We then show that although Tb166 exhibits a large intrinsic AHC, the separation of its intrinsic and extrinsic contributions is quite complex and in this scenario, spin dynamics is crucially important and should be taken into account in analyzing the AHC in $R$166 compounds.
+Our calculations reveal that the AHC in Tb166 results from a combination of multiple factors and states across different regions of the 3D BZ, rather than from one particular point in the BZ.
+We find that contrary to the ``zero model'', the near-Fermi level DP in Tb166, while can still be, with some imagination, identified at the K-H line in the BZ, are highly dispersive; the band that generates the largest contribution to the AHC in our calculations is derived from Mn d$_{z^2-1}$ orbitals and is located around 1 eV above the Fermi level at K point and around 1 eV below it at H point.
+The two DPs closest to the Fermi level at the K-point (see Ref. \cite{Ke} for a comprehensive discussion of high-symmetry DPs), at $\approx -50$ and $\approx +230$ meV, contribute basically nothing, nor does the DP identified in \cite{Yin2020}, which is situated at $\approx +700$ meV in the bulk.
+A significant contribution to the AHC comes from where the Dirac lines cross the Fermi level (one for spin up and the other for spin-down), which occurs at $k_z\approx 0.25$ r.l.u. (reciprocal lattice units).
+Additionally, there are several accidental (some of them tilted) DPs near the Fermi level, which also contribute to the Berry curvature and Hall conductivity.
 Amongst them, the most notable is the spin-down Dirac line crossing the Fermi level at the midpoint between A and L ($k_z$=0.5 r.l.u.), with some contribution from an accidental tilted spin-up DP between K and $\Gamma$.}